 Climb to the roof of Arc De Triomphe to see Paris at night

 A historic monument raised during the first World War to honor the soldiers who laid their lives for the country.
 The monument is not only a symbol of patriotism but is a reminder of the inevitable death and destruction due to wars.
-A candle is lit all the time at the site beneath where people come to pay their respect.
+A fire burns all the time at the site beneath where people come to pay their respect.
 During WWII, when Hitler marched with his forces into Germany, he too went around the monument and not between the 2 towers, as a sign of respect.
 A history lesson I took up from the BigBus audio guided tour 🙂

 Ticket price: 12 Euros